 This is a great question.
-Some people would accuse you of being lazy, but the truth is you need to start somewhere and having a couple of wins early on will give you the encouragement you need to keep going and trying until you get that master!
-Even if you work for a place that pays for a couple they are great to have and make you more likely to land a better wrenching gig.
+Some people would accuse you of being lazy, but the truth is you need to start somewhere, and having a couple of wins early on will give you the encouragement you need to keep going and trying until you get that master certification!
+Even if you work for a place that only pays for a couple, they are great to have and make you more likely to land a better wrenching gig.

 What is the easiest ASE test?
 According to a survey of over 100 ASE certified mechanics T4/A4: Brakes and T7/A7: Heating, Ventilation & Air Conditioning are the easiest tests to pass.
 They have the highest amount of common sense questions compared to the others.

 ASE tests are no walk in the park overall and you need a good understanding of the ones I have mentioned.
 So where should you start?
 I wanted to be sure so I conducted a survey of 100 ASE master certified Mechanics, and these tests were the easiest to pass.
 Let’s have a look at these tests and let me show you why they choose these particular tests.